AP

 THE VALIDATION JUNKY BOOK

-THE VALIDATION JUNKY is a graphic book exploring identity under extreme technological saturation.
-Over 300 pages, layered illustrations build gradually, revealing a fictional subject shaped by algorithms, platform economies, and the politics of being seen.
+THE VALIDATION JUNKY is a graphic book about identity in a world saturated with technology.
+Across 300 pages, layered drawings slowly build up a picture of one fictional character shaped by algorithms, platform economies, and the politics of being seen.

 Keywords - Digital Identity, Algorithmic Desirability, Platform Capitalism, Speculative Publishing, Post-Ontology, Selfhood, Social Metrics, Networked Subjectivity, Feedback Systems, Performativity, Identity Capital, Media Aesthetics, Designed Fiction, Cybernetic Intimacies, Validation Culture.